nyberry/HDPM097/report.md

 The recreation process followed an iterative design strategy consistent with the assignment brief.
 Rather than attempting to generate the full model in a single prompt, the model was built in layers.
 Each iteration focused on a specific modelling task, such as extracting parameters, implementing arrivals, auditing occupancy, estimating `p(delay)`, or reproducing a published scenario table.
 After each iteration, the code was tested and either accepted, revised manually, or re-specified in a subsequent prompt.

-This iterative process had two complementary purposes.
+This iterative process had two main purposes.
 First, it reduced the risk of introducing large undetected errors into the model.
 Second, it provided a structured way to compare different forms of model development: manual coding, prompt-based generation with external LLMs, and agentic AI-assisted refinement in Codex.

 ## 3.1 Manual baseline and model design